rbleattler/mdop-docs/mdop/appv-v5/app-v-51-supported-configurations.md

 ### Unsupported App-V 5.1 Server scenarios

-The App-V 5.1 Server does not support the following scenarios:
+The App-V 5.1 Server doesn't support the following scenarios:

 - Deployment to a computer that runs Microsoft Windows Server Core.

 - Deployment to a computer that runs a previous version of App-V 5.1 Server components.
 You can install App-V 5.1 side by side with the App-V 4.5 Lightweight Streaming Server (LWS) server only.
-Deployment of App-V side by side with the App-V 4.5 Application Virtualization Management Service (HWS) server is not supported.
+Deployment of App-V side by side with the App-V 4.5 Application Virtualization Management Service (HWS) server isn't supported.

 - Deployment to a computer that runs Microsoft SQL Server Express edition.